 - Straight Catheters- this is a traditional simple catheter, and often the type that is provided within in-patient catheter insertion kits.
 Most catheters are made of silicone or latex but some straight catheters are also made from vinyl which tends to be stiffer and more rigid.
 This is also the type of catheter used for intermittent self-catheterizations and for urethral self-dilations that some patients are asked to perform periodically for urethral strictures.

 - Coudé Catheters- “Coudé” is French for the word “elbow,” which is used to describe the curved tip of this catheter.
 The “Coudé” catheter is particularly useful in men with prostatic enlargement or post-TURP surgery, as it allows the tubing to better navigate the natural upwards curvature between the bulbous urethra and prostatic urethra (as opposed to conventional straight catheters, which enter at a straight angle and can cause urethral false passages by trying to tunnel under the prostate).
 For many, a 16 or 18 Fr coudé catheter is the “go-to” catheter in men with a known history of benign prostatic hypertrophy or any history of prostatic surgery.
+During placement of a coude catheter, the tip of the catheter should be facing pointed towards the ceiling or patient's face, assuming the patient is supine.

 - “3-Way” and Hematuria Catheters- These catheters have an extra port for the instillation of irrigation fluid (in addition to the main drainage lumen and balloon inflation ports); they are all thus a type of “3-Way” catheter.
 The hematuria catheter tends to be more rigid and some even have metal coils spanning the catheter’s circumference to tent open the lumen and facilitate hand irrigation of clots when required.
 These hematuria catheters also come in larger sizes (22-24 Fr) to prevent obstructions from blood clots; and they have larger associated balloons (approximately 30 cc) to allow for tamponade of the prostate when the catheter is placed on traction.
 In general, hematuria catheters are used when a patient has significant gross hematuria that cannot be easily cleared with hand irrigation alone.
 Continuous Bladder Irrigation (CBI) is designed to prevent the formation of new, organized clots.
 The initiation of continuous bladder irrigation, usually in the form of normal saline, requires close monitoring to ensure inputs and outputs are roughly equivalent.
 CBI should not be started if there is a known, large organized blood clot in the bladder that cannot be evacuated or if the patient has a large bladder perforation.

 - Suprapubic Tubes- These urinary drainage catheters require the percutaneous placement of a Foley or similar catheter through the lower abdominal wall directly into the bladder.
 Although it involves a surgical procedure, placement of a suprapubic tube is often preferred in situations where urethral catheterization is difficult or impossible, or if the patient requires a permanent indwelling Foley.
-Suprapubic tubes are generally more comfortable for male patients than urethral Foley catheters and are easier to change in patients with contractures and other bodily deformities.
+Suprapubic tubes are generally more comfortable for patients than urethral Foley catheters and are easier to change, espeically in patients with contractures and other bodily deformities.

 3. Standard Technique for Adult Foley Catheter Placement